 payment is due at the time of the lesson.
 24 hours notice must be given in the event of a cancellation

 All kinds!
 Seriously.
-I have taught everyone ages 4-89.
-I have taught students with special needs, I have taught students who have sung professionally and those who couldn't match a single pitch when they started.
-I have taught those looking for lessons as a hobby and those who want to perform as a living.
+We have taught everyone ages 4-89.
+We have taught students with special needs, we have taught students who have performed professionally and those who couldn't match a single pitch when they started.
+We have taught those looking for lessons as a hobby and those who want to perform as a living.
 Everyone!

 Absolutely ask about the teacher's education.
 For voice definitely ask if they have an understanding of vocal anatomy because so many teachers do not, and their students do not improve very quickly because they do not have an understanding of the exercises they are doing, and sometimes this even causes harm!!